columbus ohio tampa florida

 Performance Coaching

-This leader has one person on his leadership team who is not performing at the level necessary to accomplish a key strategic objective.
+This leader has one person on his senior leadership team who is not performing at the level necessary to accomplish a key strategic objective.
 The leader has periodically raised his concerns with this direct report, but has not consistently followed through on a development plan.
-The coaching relationship was focused on expanding the leader's coaching skills.
-This included exploring the leader's reluctance to set clear expectations, face conflict, and hold the direct report accountable.
-As a result of coaching, the leader has expanded his feedback skills and learned how to hold difficult conversations.
+Our coaching relationship has been focused on expanding the leader’s coaching and development skills.
+This includes exploring his reluctance to set clear expectations, face conflict, and hold the person accountable.
+We have expanded his feedback skills and practiced how to hold difficult conversations.

 Executive Coach Case 2: